 Listiening to a Speaking of Faith podcast on Rumi, the following story was told:

-In Islam apparently, there is no Original Sin, but rather a humanity that forgets who they and God are.
-The Rumi version of our passage addresses that theological point by tying together our forgetfulness, and God's implanting in us a drive, an urge that He will ensure remains, to remember.
+In Rumi's thinking apparently, there is no Original Sin, but rather a humanity that forgets who they and God are.
+Rumi's explanation of this Quranic passage addresses that theological point by tying together our forgetfulness, and God's implanting in us a drive, an urge that He will ensure remains, to remember.

-Hebrew Scripture tells us that we are made in the image of God, and Orthodox theology tells us that we are indeed made in that image, that character, and that our journey is to develop that image into the likeness of God.
-That image results in there being something, however small and unintelligble, inside us that drives us to find God.
-Thomas Merton has said that we will "return to a place we've never been."
+Hebrew Scripture tells us that we are made in the image of God, and Orthodox theology tells us that we are indeed made in that image, that character, and that our journey is to develop that image into the very likeness of God.
+That image results in there being something inside us, however small and unintelligble, that drives us to find God.
+Thomas Merton has said that we are on a journey "to a place we've never been."

-That is because God has placed in us the reminder, and we long to remember.
+Rumi would remind us - and he is correct in this - that God has placed in us the reminder, and we long to remember.